dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 1: Consider static factory methods instead of constructors

-*[5/5]* Factory methods appears to be quite uncommon in C++, but the argumentation applies 100%.
+*[5/5]* Factory methods appear to be quite uncommon in C++, but the argumentation applies 100%.
 With return value optimization, there isn’t even much extra overhead associated with it.
 Effective Modern C++ doesn't mention factories.
 Effective C++ mentions factories but doesn't appear to discuss when and why to use them.
 A subset of what is covered in Item 1 is also covered by [C.50](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-factory).
 While I do not consider Abseils TotW in this article, it is interesting that [TotW 42](https://abseil.io/tips/42) is a match.

 ### Item 2: Consider a builder when faced with many constructors

 *[5/5]* In my view, the argument applies 100% for C++.
 A constructor with many elements is as bad in C++ as it is in Java.
-Neither the EC or EMC books nor the core guidelines do not talk about the builder pattern.
+Neither the EC or EMC books nor the core guidelines talk about the builder pattern.

 This [article](https://refactoring.guru/design-patterns/builder/cpp/example) gives the builder pattern 3 out of 4 stars for popularity in C++ and while the motivation is correct never ever write the code as given in that article.